jlmwebhosting/funcunit.com/_guides/finding.md

 __Asynchronous__

-Except for the cases outlined above, the S method needs to run asynchronously in the correct queue order.
+Except for the cases outlined above, the F method needs to run asynchronously in the correct queue order.
 In this case, doing an immediate query and returning a collection would be wasteful and slow down test performance.

 @codestart